mfornos/awesome-microservices/README.md

 - [Travis](https://travis-ci.org/) continuous integration and deployment service.
 - [Codeship](https://codeship.com/) is a hosted Continuous Delivery platform that takes care of the testing and deployment process.

+### Lightweight Packaging

+- [Capsule](https://github.com/puniverse/capsule) is a packaging and deployment tool for JVM applications.

 ## Theory